-Upon learning of the trials plaguing this production (film negatives scratched, studio fire, death of Chaplin’s mother, divorce from second wife, IRS problems), we can empathize with Chaplin on why he might have rushed the movie’s denouement seems rushed.
+Upon learning of the trials plaguing this production (film negatives scratched, studio fire, death of Chaplin’s mother, divorce from second wife, IRS problems), we can empathize with Chaplin on why the movie’s denouement seems rushed.
 It all seems to wrap in five minutes flat, in the least satisfactory manner possible:

 Daughter knows of Tramp’s affection for her, and begs him to take her when he decides to leave the circus, but he refuses, and instead marries her off to Rex.
 Is it because life on the road is rotten and he doesn’t want to put her through that?
 (In MODERN TIMES, he is more than happy to hit the road with the angelic Paulette Goddard, admitting that they had nothing but their love.)
 Or is it just to end the movie with the Tramp unattached for his next adventure?
 (Again, it doesn’t seem to matter with Paulette Goddard.)
 Was Chaplin hoping to portray an act of love in his character that surpassed his selfishness?
 Maybe, but he had an another option…